Andre-LA/nene/docs/spritesheet.md

 )
 ```

-draw the sprite from the spritesheet
+Draw the sprite from the spritesheet

 ---